Get your FREE store + Amazon business!

 4

-Pick an accountability partner who is NOT your spouse
+Pick an accountability partner who is not your spouse

 A sibling, an old friend, a sponsor.
 The spouse already knows.
 You need a witness with no emotional history.